 Marie-Lucie Morin (Chair) During her distinguished career in the public sector, Ms. Morin held several senior positions, including executive director for Canada, Ireland and the Caribbean at the World Bank; National Security Advisor; and Associate Secretary to the Cabinet.
 All required a detailed understanding of governance and compensation-related matters.
 She has extensive policy, management, governance and communications experience, and has served on many boards and advisory committees.
-Ms. Morin currently serves on the management resources committee of Sun Life Financial Inc. and chairs the governance, safety, and sustainability committee of Chorus Aviation Inc. Martin à Porta Mr. à Porta is an experienced executive with 25 years of experience working in and supporting professional services and industrial companies.
+Ms. Morin currently serves on the management resources committee of Sun Life Financial Inc. and chairs the governance, safety, and sustainability committee of Chorus Aviation Inc. Martin à Porta Mr. à Porta is an experienced executive with over 25 years of experience working in and supporting professional services and industrial companies.
 His industry experience and market insight bring an important perspective to the committee.
 He chairs the remuneration committee of UPM Biofore, a publicly traded forest-based bioindustry company, and has an extensive understanding of governance systems and executive compensation practices.
-Patricia Galloway Having served in several senior executive and governance roles, Dr. Galloway brings to the committee over 40 years of experience in corporate risk management, international business growth and corporate governance.
-She chairs the nominating and governance committee for Granite Construction, Inc., and has strong familiarity with governance principles.
-As a Leadership Fellow of the National Association of Corporate Directors, she routinely follows industry trends and best practices in executive compensation programs.
-Dr. Galloway's diverse background and expertise brings substantial value to the committee's operation.
+Angeline Chen With nearly 30 years of corporate business experience spanning multiple industries including aerospace and defense, manufacturing, and industrials, Ms. Chen has participated in many discussions, deliberations, and determinations pertaining to the design of executive compensation programs.
+Her exposure to governance-related policies, procedures, and practices as both an attorney and corporate secretary provides a breadth of understanding that is helpful to the committee.
+As a past director of private companies (including subsidiaries of larger publicly traded companies) and a member of senior management, Ms. Chen has provided key input into corporate governance and compensation decision making from multiple depths and perspectives, making her a well-rounded contributor to the committee.